-

 - Copy files to your home area (U: drive)

 Note: Information Solutions and Services do not take responsibility for user data.
-If you choose to backup your work to the U: drive, please be familiar with Information Solutions and Services Backup Policy.
+If you choose to backup your work to the U: drive, please be familiar with Information Solutions and Services Backup Policy

-NUI Galway staff and students who connect to the UDS platform can have 200MB of personal, secure, password-protected space in their home area (U: drive).
+University of Galway staff and students who connect to the UDS platform have 200MB of personal, secure, password-protected space in their home area (U: drive).
 Every night that server is backed up.
-If you copy your important files to your home area, you will then have multiple copies in case of emergency; one on your hard drive, one in your home area (U: drive), and copies on the nightly backup tapes that can be restored in emergencies (Please note, however, that Information Solutions and Services do not take responsibility for user data).Example of saving and backing up a Microsoft Word document
+If you copy your important files to your home area, you will then have multiple copies in case of emergency: one on your hard drive, one in your home area (U: drive) and copies on the nightly backup tapes that can be restored in emergencies (Please note however, that Information Solutions and Services do not take responsibility for user data).

 - Copy files to a different media